Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 ### Worker1 and Worker2

-The works are simply host for running the handlers defined in `Worker.Handlers`
+The workers are hosts for running the handlers defined in `Worker.Handlers`

 #### Startup code